modocache/MotivationalCode/README.md

 - The code must function.
 No psuedocode.
 - Each program should be placed in its own folder in the root directory of the repository.
+- Or add your uplifting project as a submodule.
+Those rock.
 - Any language is acceptable.
 - In addition to the code, add a screenshot or snippet to the README that showcases the key point of your stirring script.